 Roof End Domes

-The topic the roof domes above the gangway connections on the ends of earlier mark 2 coaches is an interesting one as there are differing views on what colour that actually were.
+The topic the roof domes above the gangway connections on the ends of earlier mark 2 coaches is an interesting one as there are differing views on what colour they actually were.
 I had always understood that they were roof colour from 2B onwards.
 Many mark 2B's were withdrawn early from BR and sent to CIE in Ireland, consequently, most photographic evidence of mark 2B's is black and white.
-That which is colour appears to be impacted by lighting effects caused by unusual locations and directions which lead to inconclusive results.
+Most colour pictures I have seen appear to be impacted by lighting effects caused by unusual locations and directions which lead to inconclusive results.

 I have not been able to find colour photos of 2B's which conclusively show blue end domes.
 But I found numerous pictures which showed them to be the same as 2C's.
 If they were blue, they had so much dirt on them that they appeared the same as the roof.

 The buffers on the Lima Mark 2's are moulded in the non-retracted position and consequently, protrude further than the gangway connection.
 This prevents close coupling and the gangway connections touching.
 To resolve this, I purchased replacement MJT retracted buffers from Dart castings.
-These can be fitted as direct replacements on the Mark 2B's, but on the Mark 2F's, the buffers are mounted too high and need lowering with the provision of a lower buffer beam:
+The Lima buffers are mounted too high and need lowering with the provision of a lower buffer beam: